-- Starting July 2016, hosts Bengali Meal Popups in Mumbai, to propagate the flavours of Bengal, particularly the forgotten Bengali recipes.
+- Hosted Bengali Meal Popups in Mumbai, to propagate the flavours of Bengal, particularly the forgotten Bengali recipes.
 Cooked at professional kitchens too, including Rennaissance Mumbai and Taj Lands End Bandra.

-- Very recently, won the prestigious Food Bloggers Association of India IFBA award under the “Best Recipe Blog” category.
+- Won the prestigious Food Bloggers Association of India IFBA award 2015 under the “Best Recipe Blog” category.

 - Winner of Vir Sanghvi’s #BloggerDreamTeam 2015 in the “Food and Travel” category, by Blogmint.
 Ranked by Vir Sanghvi as #1 food blogger in India after competing with 1,200 bloggers in food and travel categories.

 - Among top 5 bloggers in India, nominated for #WIN15 awards by BlogAdda this year, in the Food and Drink category.

 - In the 12th March 2015 episode of MasterChef India Season 4 on Star Plus Channel, I was one of the top Indian Food Critics who judged the dishes made by top eight contestants.

 - Recipes have appeared in various publications, including Bombay Times, Mid-Day and Being Woman magazine.

 - This year, Baggout.com has also independently listed Cosmopolitan Currymania as one of the Top 12 Indian Food Blogs, and ranked me in the eighth position.